-Portfolio of Writing - 8-10 pages of literary translations into English (along with source texts); 6-8 pages of original writing in English, critical or literary.
+- A Portfolio of Writing: 8-10 pages of literary translations from your source language (along with originals and a brief translator’s note); 8-10 pages of original writing in English, critical or creative.

-Statement of Purpose - In a well-organized essay (600 words, written in English), describe why you are seeking admission to our MFA in Literary Translation program; how your current and past experiences have prepared you for graduate study in this field; your future academic and career plans; and any additional information that may aid in evaluating your candidacy.
+- A statement of purpose indicating that the applicant understands the nature of the graduate program for which there are applying.
+In a well-organized essay (600 words, written in English), describe why you are seeking admission to our Literary Translation graduate program; how your current and past experiences have prepared you for graduate study in this field; your future academic and career plans; and any additional information that may aid in evaluating your candidacy.
 Include in your statement your address, telephone number, and e-mail address.

 A further consideration is the availability of faculty in the applicant's source language and culture.